jacciz/Shiny_Crashes/README.md

 About the Project
 -
 This is an interactive crash dashboard made by the Wisconsin Department of Transportation.
+This app was made in R Shiny and uses Leaflet and Plotly.
-This app uses R Shiny, Leaflet and Plotly.
 Data can be selected by location, year, crash type, crash flag and features a hexbin analysis to show crash densities.
+There are four years of data - 2017 - 2020 and data is stored in a SQLite database.

 Demo
 -